Guide: Using GDB in Simulation Mode

 run start program executing from beginning

-Control-C interrupt the executing program, give control back to gdb
+control-C interrupt the executing program, give control back to gdb

 continue resume program execution